mochenyang/MSBA6461-Advanced-AI/README.md

 **Most recent updates (Last edit: 12/2023):**

-- [ToDo]: move transformer-related topics into a separate notebook and expand with more details.
+- Added more transformer-related details into Note 4.

 Below is a list of topics covered in each notebook.